 Even without religious convictions, however, diversity in the field of mathematics is critical.
-The 19th century mathematician and logician Augustus DeMorgan claims "the moving power of mathematical invention is not reasoning, but imagination."
+The 19th century mathematician and logician Augustus De Morgan claims "the moving power of mathematical invention is not reasoning, but imagination."
 We conclude that the study of mathematics itself necessarily benefits when diversity of thought, culture, and experience are brought to bear.
-It is no secret that throughout Western history, mathematics has remained a science shaped largely by the perspectives of white men; DeMorgan's maxim suggests that the discipline of mathematics itself has suffered as a result.
+It is no secret that throughout Western history, mathematics has remained a science shaped largely by the perspectives of white men; De Morgan's maxim suggests that the discipline of mathematics itself has suffered as a result.

 As mathematics is primarily a language born out of intellectual leisure, those in positions of power and privilege are more likely to be fluent in the mathematical language than those who are socially and systemically oppressed.
 As with most languages, math is often learned effectively through immersion.
-Students from historically marginalized groups, such as women and people of color, or who are socioeconomically disadvantaged, may have less practice listening, thinking, and speaking mathematically.
-This may lead them to wrongly believe that they are not capable of contributing to the field.
-My desire to dismantle this false, self-perpetuating narrative drives me to enact inclusive and equitable practices in my courses.
-Successful mathematics requires creativity and diversity of thought, and careful integration of Team-Based Learning (TBL)7 creates space in the classroom where every student has the chance to speak with confidence and genuine curiosity.
+Students from historically marginalized groups, such as women and people of color, or who are socioeconomically disadvantaged, may listen, think, and speak in ways that do not conform to the historical "dialect" of the discipline.
+This may lead them to wrongly believe that they are not capable of contributing to the field, when in fact mathematical development naturally requires such variety of perspectives in order to flourish.
+To borrow a linguistic analogy again, no one dialect of speech is superior to another, but rather they complement each other and in fact may even help clarify one another by their differences.
+In other words, different dialects enhance a language both in practical and in aesthetic ways.
+My desire to dismantle the false, self-perpetuating narrative around mathematical capacity drives me to enact inclusive and equitable practices in my courses.
+For instance, since successful mathematics requires creativity and diversity of thought, I integrate Team-Based Learning (TBL)7 in my class in order to create space where every student has the chance to speak with confidence and genuine curiosity.
+Rather than assigning groups randomly, I curate teams according to past dynamics, paying special attention to how women and students of color are engaging with their peers and even assigning roles to students to help balance conversation.
+There was once a group of four students composed of three women and one man, where the male student tended to direct the conversation.
+I decided one class period to implement roles in each team, and for that group in particular I carefully assigned the male student a role where the other teammates would be first to speak.
+I found that following this class period, even without ongoing role assignments, the female students in that group were more confident to present their ideas.